Working with Your Product’s Status

 Your In-App Purchase product is currently being reviewed by Apple.
 Only edits to the product’s reference name, pricing, and availability can be made when it has this status.

 Apple has approved your In-App Purchase to go live on the App Store with its associated app.

 For this status to appear, the In-App Purchase must be cleared for sale in iTunes Connect.
 If it is not cleared for sale, the status appears as Developer Removed from Sale.

 If the product is being released with an app version, the product won’t have an Approved status until the app is approved.

 Apple has rejected your In-App Purchase product during the review process.
-If you have not already been contacted by Apple with more information about your rejection, you can inquire through the Contact Us module of iTunes Connect.
+If you have not already been contacted by Apple with more information about your rejection, you can inquire through Contact Us.

 You have the option to cancel the change or make additional edits to the details to be compliant with Apple guidelines.
 Your In-App Purchase product status changes to Developer Action Needed if there is a detail in the In-App Purchase that requires a change by you.

 The In-App Purchase product changes that you submitted have been rejected.
 You are required to take action to edit the detail information or cancel the request to change the detail information before this In-App Purchase can be reviewed again.

 You have marked your In-App Purchase as not cleared for sale in iTunes Connect.

 If you clear the product for sale, the status changes to Approved.